 Patrick’s family wanted to find a way to honor his memory.
 The one positive thing they could hold onto from the experience of his eight-week hospitalization was the skillful and amazingly compassionate care he received from his nurses.
 They wanted to thank nurses everywhere by establishing a recognition program - The DAISY Award For Extraordinary Nurses.

-Patients, families and friends may submit nominations for a special nurse, medical assistant or oncology technician by completing a ballot available throughout Moffitt or by completing the online ballot here .
+Patients, families and friends may submit nominations by completing a paper ballot available throughout Moffitt or by completing the ballot online.